 A special THANK YOU! to Carl McGrew and his Good Works Volunteers for preparing the chapels for the arrival of the stained glass and their assistance throughout its installation!

-Materials: European mouthblown glass, Austrian lead-crystal, lead, solder
+Materials: European mouthblown glass, Austrian lead-crystal prisms, lead, solder